sunsharing-note/harbor/README.md

 ##### How to use
 cautions: In my opinion，this is just a trial run.so if you want to use this tool to delete your harbor's image,you should do many tests first.
-You can follow the steps below：
+In addition，You can follow the steps below to delete images：
 1. clone the code by following command

 `git clone git clone https://github.com/sunsharing-note/harbor.git`

 2. compile

 `go build -o harbor .`

 3. get help

 ```